 - inspect and make copies of records or documents that are directly relevant to the suspected contravention (except for ‘non-member records or documents’ as defined in the FW Act) and that are kept on the premises or are accessible on a computer kept on the premises

-- inspect and make copies of any non-member record or document that is directly relevant to the suspected contravention and that is kept on the premises or is accessible on a computer kept on the premises, provided the non-member has consented in writing or an order permitting inspection and copying has been made by the Fair Work Commission (FWC)
+- inspect and make copies of any non-member record or document that is directly relevant to the suspected contravention and that is kept on the premises or is accessible on a computer kept on the premises, provided the non-member has consented in writing or an order permitting inspection and copying has been made by the (FWC)

 - serve a notice on the affected employer while on the premises or within five days after the entry, requiring access to records or documents that are directly relevant to the suspected contravention at a later date (except for ‘non-member records or documents’ as defined in the FW Act)